-Your team should be accountable to you and your stakeholders, and each team member should have a clear role to play in the POC.
+Your team should be accountable to you and your stakeholders, and each team member should have a clear role in the POC.
 For example, if you’re working on a new app, you’ll need someone with experience in app development, UX/UI design, and marketing.

 4. Set a timeline.